Cylinder ReSleeving the 409

 For those of you who may not be aware, the W-version 348 and 409 engines were the original big-block Chevy engines used in Chevrolet production cars and trucks between 1958 and 1965.
 What makes these engines unique among all Chevy engines is that the combustion-chamber side of the cylinder head is virtually flat, with only small recesses for the valves.
 The combustion-chamber space is relocated to the block, changing the block-deck surface angle from 90 degrees to 74 degrees.
 Stranger yet, the piston tops have two angles, the upper portion of the piston matching the 74-degree bank angle, and the lower half of the piston top at 90 degrees to the crank centerline, which is much lower than the deck surface.
 This creates a wedge area between the piston and the head.
 But this design also creates a cylinder wall that stops far below the deck surface.
 The photos here make this all a little more clear.
 This was an engineering attempt done in the ’50s to improve combustion efficiency by using the piston and head to push air and fuel into a section of the chamber, therefore creating a wedge effect.
 This might have been the origin of the term “wedge” that now refers to most non-hemispherical combustion chambers, but the evidence has probably been lost to history.

-To get back to your question, Barrington still has the torque plate, and he says that sleeve repairs are not difficult if you are willing to ship your 348/409 block to its Los Angeles-area shop.
+To get back to your question, Barrington still has the torque plate, and he says that cylinder sleeve installation is not difficult if you are willing to ship your 348/409 block to its Los Angeles-area shop.
 The address and telephone number are included below.
 Just for grins, we did a little more research and found that Edelbrock makes a set of 348/409 aluminum heads (Summit Racing PN 60819, $2,100/pair), and if you really want to go off the deep end, World Products makes an aluminum 409 block that would be the ultimate in alloy retro technology.

 Barrington Engines; Van Nuys, CA; 818/442-9409